dnjackson/eos/content/tutorials/design-general/_index.md

 ---
-title: "On software design generally"
+title: "On software design"
+weight: 100
 ---